This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker“.

 Caution: The bread maker is very hot.
 DO NOT handle the machine while it’s operating.

-14. When the baking cycle is complete, an alert will sound.
-Turn the breadmaker off by pressing the stop button.
+15. When the baking cycle is complete, an alert will sound.

 Note: If the bread maker is not turned off after the cycle is complete, the bread maker will automatically go into a “Keep Warm” setting that will keep your bread warm for up to one hour, we recommend however to remove the bread from the bread maker right away to preserve its freshness.
 If the machine is not turned off after the end of the “Keep Warm” period, the machine will turn itself off.